AnthonyTechnologies/python-styleguide/project_tools.md

 ## 1 Overview

-This document describes the core development tools used across the project and how they fit into day‑to‑day workflows.
+This document describes the core development tools used across projects and how they fit into day‑to‑day workflows.
 Two orchestration tools are central:

 - pre-commit — automates formatting and quick static checks on each commit/push.